huntdatacenter/docs/docs/working-in-your-lab/transfer-tools/sshfs.md

 ### Unmount your lab storage

-If you wish to stop the mount before you turn off your computer or vpn, you turn it off with this command:
+If you wish to stop the mount before you turn off your computer or vpn, you can turn it off with this command:

   ```bash
   sudo umount ~/<labname>-storage